chisness/chisness.github.io/_posts/2020-08-20-freethrow-bet-tldr.md

 Full details are in the original post, but in short, this works by setting up a table of every made/missed situation and computing an approximate value of being in each of those situations.
 Then any spot with value better than the starting position of 0 made/0 missed keeps shooting and any one with value worse than the starting position resets since then it makes more sense to start over.

-It's interesting that for worse make %s, resets come earlier.
+It's interesting that for worse make %s, resets come later.
 For example, with 70 made and 10 missed, this requires 20 in a row and an 86% shooter would of course have a better chance of success than a 78% shooter (about 4.9% vs. 0.7%), but the 86% shooter strategy is to reset and the 78% shooter strategy is to go for it!
 This implies that the 86% shooter is better off starting over, while the 78% shooter is actually slightly better off to make 20 in a row than to make 90/100.

 During today's (Aug 19, 2020) attempt, Mike had a fixed reset strategy of: 5-1, 11-2, 16-3, 21-4, 27-5, 33-6, 39-7, 46-8,54-9, 73-10, which lines up perfectly with the 82% shooter figure below.